-Notes for Figure 6H-22-Typical Application 22 Right Lane Closure on Far Side of Intersection
+Right Lane Closure on Far Side of Intersection

-1. If the work space extends across a crosswalk, the crosswalk should be closed using the information and devices shown in Figure 6H-29.
+1. If the work space extends across the crosswalk, the crosswalk should be closed using the information and devices shown in Figure 6H-29.

 - 2. The normal procedure is to close on the near side of the intersection any lane that is not carried through the intersection.
 However, when this results in the closure of a right lane having significant right turning movements, then the right lane may be restricted to right turns only, as shown.
 This procedure increases the through capacity by eliminating right turns from the open through lane. - 3.
-For intersection approaches reduced to a single lane, left-turning movements may be prohibited to maintain capacity for through vehicular traffic. - 4.
+For intersection approaches reduced to a single lane, left-turning movements may be prohibited to maintain capacity for through motor vehicle traffic. - 4.
 Flashing warning lights and/or flags may be used to call attention to the advance warning signs. - 5.
-Where the turning radius is large, it may be possible to create a right-turn island using channelizing devices or pavement markings.
+Where the turning radius is large, it may be possible to create a right-turn island using channelizing devices (see Figure 6H-24).